-- There are a total of 200 counselling hours of practicum work to complete during the two years of practicum. - Practice hours may not be logged until the placement and supervision contracts have been completed by all parties and returned to the SSP office. - Students bridging to the BCouns from a Level 6 diploma qualification (see pg.
-15) who wish to use current employment for practicum hours must be approved by the Practicum Manager.
+- There are a total of 200 counselling hours of practicum work to complete during the two years of practicum. - Practice hours may not be logged until the placement and supervision contracts have been completed by all parties and returned to the Counselling Administrators. - Students who wish to use current employment for practicum hours must be approved by the Practicum Manager.
 Please note that private practice work will only be used for a portion of the practicum hours, to be negotiated with the Practicum Manager. - Practice hours, supervision and relevant assignment work MUST be undertaken concurrently.
-Therefore if for any reason a student needs to suspend practice during the course, they must also suspend supervision and all relevant assignment work. - In normal circumstances, students are expected to complete the specified number of practice hours, and associated reflective practices, by the end of semester due date. - In the event that some of the practice hours have not been completed by the due date (therefore associated reflective practice assignments are not able to be completed by the due date), the counselling log showing hours completed and the associated reports will still be submitted in the usual way.

-If 50% or more of the required practice hours have been completed within the first semester of enrolment, upon application an extension of up to one additional semester may be granted.
+Therefore if for any reason a student needs to suspend practice during the course, they must also suspend supervision and all relevant assignment work. - In normal circumstances, students are expected to complete the specified number of practice hours, and associated reflective practices, by the end of semester due date. - In the event that some of the practice hours have not been completed by the due date (therefore associated reflective practice assignments are not able to be completed by the due date), the counselling log showing hours completed and the associated reports will still be submitted in the usual way. - If 50% or more of the required practice hours have been completed within the first semester of enrolment, upon application an extension of up to one additional semester may be granted.
 A grade of IP (In Progress) will be given and updated only after the full requirements have been met.